Dassa-Alora/Solteria/Physical_Geography.md

 Xugrera is the northern most continent in Solteria.
 It has yet to be explored.
 Many expeditions have attempted to scale its seemingly infinite high cliffs to survey the continent.
 However, none have yet to successful climb the treacherous cliffs.
 Despite this inability to survey the interior of Xugrera, the coasts of Xugrera has been mapped in detail.

+## Land Features

+### The Heaven's Spires

+The Heaven's Spires are the smallest yet tallest mountain range in the world.
+It runs along the eastern borders of Myrland and Rylia.
+Though many expeditions have tried to survey the mountain range, there has only been one successful survey in which they were able to find an extremely dangerous and narrow pass (known as Rocback Pass) through the Heaven's Spires from Myrland to the Istrarian Dynasty.

 ## Water Features

 ### The Shrouded Deep